 In addition to have completed various levels in Piano performance and Music Theory with Trinity College London, Nathan Nagir holds a Certificate in Music in Steel Pan and a Bachelor of Arts in Music with honours from the University of the West Indies.
 Mr. Nagir is also a recipient of the Good Neighbor Scholarship for 2017-2018.

-Matthew Stephens, a junior high and church choral director from Springfield, Missouri came to Texas State August 2017.
-Stephens holds a Bachelor’s in Elementary Education from Missouri State University and a Master’s in Educational Administration from William Wood’s University.
-He is a certified teacher in Elementary Education, Middle School and High School English, and K-12 Music, and is a recipient of Teacher of the Year.
+Stephens is a former junior high and church choral director from Springfield, Missouri who came to Texas State in August of 2017.
+He holds a Bachelor’s in Elementary Education from Missouri State University and a Master’s in Educational Administration from William Wood’s University.
+He is a certified teacher in Elementary Education, Middle School and High School English, and K-12 Music.

 Stephens’ junior high choir earned district and state recognition with an invitation to sing at MMEA.
-They also sang for the Missouri Principal’s Annual Conference as well as the Missouri State Capitol on a Christmas Tour.
-The choir was known locally for its vast choral repertoire, musicality, and consistent positive character awards.
+They also sang for the Missouri Principal’s Annual Conference as well as a Christmas performance at the Missouri State Capitol.
+The choir was renown locally for its vast choral repertoire, musicality, and consistent positive character awards.

-His passion for choir drives Stephens to pursue his Master of Music in Choral Conducting at Texas State to eventually offer Choir Festivals across the country to homeschool students who do not have the opportunity to participate in choirs.
+His passion for community drives Matthew to pursue his Master of Music in Choral Conducting at Texas State.
+Upon graduation from Texas State, he intends to create choir festivals across the country to homeschool students who do not have the opportunity to participate in traditional school choral programs.

 Joung-A Yum graduated from the music program at the Incheon Art High School, South Korea.
 She also holds a bachelor’s degree from the Sookmyung Women's University, Seoul, South Korea, with a Bachelor of Music degree in piano.
 In 2016 she finished her master’s degree from the Korea National University of Arts, Seoul, South Korea, in Choral Conducting.